sux21/Experimental_Evolution/README.md

 ```

 # Step 2 - Data Analysis
-## Step 1 - Find the most related 2008 strain for each 2020 strain
+## Step 1 - Find the most related original strain for each experimentally evolved strain
 ### Method 1: Spine-FastANI
 Commands in steps (2)-(5) are taken from https://github.com/Alan-Collins/Spine-Nucmer-SNPs.